B3 >> BCANZ home · Search database · Browse database

 Cripps et al. (2011) - the host range of L. cyanella species is confined to species of Cirsium, Carduus and Silybum.
 New Zealand has no native plants in the tribe (Cardueae, commonly known as thistles) to which these genera belong.

-Paynter et al. (2015) - surveys of potential non-target host Carduus nutans (nodding thistle) show this plant (an exotic weed) is a 'full' host (can support breeding populations).
+Paynter et al. (2015) - surveys of the potential non-target host Carduus nutans (nodding thistle) show this plant (an exotic weed) is a 'full' host (can support breeding populations).

 References